Summary

 There are different kinds of legal appointments that grant decision-making powers:

-- medical treatment decision maker – can manage your medical needs
+- Medical treatment decision maker – can manage your medical needs

-- enduring power of attorney – can manage your finances
+- Enduring power of attorney – can manage your finances

-- enduring power of guardianship – can make personal and lifestyle decisions.
+- Enduring power of guardianship – can make personal and lifestyle decisions.

 Once appointed, each of these people can make decisions on your behalf.
 The Office of the Public Advocate outlines the roles of each and provides support for them in their role.